 VIRTUAL SPRING 2021 SESSION 1 & 2 REGISTRATION INFORMATION

-Registration is on a first-come, first-served basis from Wednesday, July 1st at 11am for Adult Community, Harvard Employees*, Harvard College Undergraduate students and those currently enrolled in a Harvard University Graduate Program.
+Registration is available on a first-come, first-served basis from Monday, December 14th at 11am for all users.
 Please read below "How to register?" to find out your "User Type".
 You must be 18 years or older to register.

 Early registration is strongly recommended – classes fill quickly.
 Registration is secured through receipt of payment and completed forms.
 You will not be able to pay for another individual’s registration.